 Puffin Paper Synthetic Waterproof Paper

 Puffin Paper is fully synthetic waterproof paper, complete with an anti-glare matte surface.
 Although modestly expensive among synthetics, Puffin Paper is the gold standard against tears, punctures, chemicals spills, and abrasion.
 PuffinPaper is available in packs of 25, 50, and 100 sheets.
 But it’s real variability is in being able to select between two thicknesses.
-This 10mm variant is ideal for printing documents on both sides of the sheet.
+This 10 mil variant is ideal for printing documents on both sides of the sheet.
+However, it is also available in 8 mil thickness.

 Basic Design and Construction